azri-cs/kiddycare/README.md

 - Summary of all booking details
 - Current status of the booking (initially "Pending")
 - Contact information for further inquiries
-- Option to modify or cancel the booking (if applicable)

 ## Booking Workflow

 1. Customer submits a booking request
 2. System generates a unique booking number
 3. Request status is set to "Pending"
-4. Customer support is notified of new booking
+4. Customer support is notified of new booking (WIP)
-5. Support staff can assign, confirm, or cancel requests
+5. Support staff can assign, confirm, or cancel requests (WIP)
-6. Status updates are communicated to the customer
+6. Status updates are communicated to the customer (WIP)

-## Recurring Booking Options

-The system supports recurring bookings with:
-- Multiple frequency options (daily, weekly, monthly)
-- Specific weekday selection
-- Custom start and end dates
-- Maximum number of occurrences limitation
-- Consistent time slots across recurrences

 ## Frontend Implementation